 eLearning Courses

-No, these aren’t Udemy courses, typically a big compilation of videos organized in modules and units.
+No, these aren’t Udemy courses, which are typically a big compilation of videos organized into modules and units.
 Those are self-paced, but they’re not eLearning.

 That means you may have to drag and drop, click on stuff, and use your brain to solve problems.
 A well-designed eLearning course is never for passively consuming content that rolls by on the screen, such as what happens with training videos.